borg286/sevtech/README.md

 ### Creeping Moss

 Creeping moss is a craftable item that allows the player to change the type biome of a chunk in the hunting dimension.
 Creeping moss can be crafted by surrounding a block of mossy cobblestone (just cobble crafted with vine) with 8 vines, leaves(use flint shears) or saplings.
 Once you have crafted the creeping moss, you can sneak and right click to set the moss to the biome you are currently standing in.
 Once the desired biome has been set, you can go into the hunting dimension and right click with moss (without sneaking) to apply the biome changes.
 Keep in mind that creeping moss can only change the biome of a chunk in the hunting dimension.
 Also some of the biomes that are harder to find, like ice plains, can be obtained using some special crafting recipes.

+Additionally, you can use the moss to **find out what biome you are currently in**, as it spits out the selected biome into chat.
+This can be helpful because the F3 screen does not show biome in age 1.

 * Make a mob grinder by placing a spider + ocelot totem, 1 layer for you to walk, then a wall of fence, with punji sticks the next layer out.
 The spider totem lets you climb up the walls of your tower![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_0.jpg)